 - 1/2 cup caster sugar

 Strawberry, lemon and port galette

 - 1 sheet cream cheese puff pastry

 - 1 egg yolk

 Cream cheese puff pastry

 - Chill a large bowl, grater and the butter in the freezer for 20 minutes before making your pastry.
-Combine the flour and salt into the chilled bowl and mix together with a fork.
+Combine the flour, sugar and salt into the chilled bowl and mix together with a fork.
 Grate the butter on the chilled grater and add to the flour.
 Break the butter into the flour with your fingertips until you have a pebble like crumbly texture.
 You can do this by pinching and rubbing the butter and flour between your fingers.

 - Create a well in the centre of the flour and add in the cream cheese.
 Use a fork to combine the flour and cream cheese until most of the flour is moist.

 - Lightly dust your kitchen bench or working surface with flour and mould your dough into a rough disc shape.
 The dough should be firm and moist but not sticky.
 You want just enough moisture so the dough is barely sticking to itself.
 If it needs more moisture slightly wet your hands when working with it or if it’s too dry, lightly dust it with flour.
 Using a rolling pin, roll the dough out into a thick rectangle shape.
 Cut the rectangle into thirds and stack each piece of dough on top of each other.
 Roll them into each other with the rolling pin.
 Repeat this step two times until the dough is smooth.